ska-telescope/ska-tango-testing/docs/src/guide/integration/getting_started.rst

-As we have already seen, ``described_as`` method permits you to specify a custom message to describe the assertion, its meaning and the expected behavior on an high level.
+As we have already seen, ``described_as`` method permits you to specify a custom message to describe the assertion, its meaning and the expected behaviour on an high level.
 Our custom assertions instead permit creating very detailed error messages, that will include all the detail of the passed parameters and the state of the tracer.